Celebrating community, literacy, and inspiration

 When Joseph discussed his desire to become an engineer, Dr. Irazoqui offered him a paid summer internship once he turned 16.
 Having just passed his driving exam, Joseph and his father drove cross country to Purdue University in Indiana, and Joseph went to work for Dr. Irazoqui and his team for the summer.
 Joseph graduated from Sonoma Valley High School in 2021 and is now studying Environmental Engineering at UC Berkeley.
 Watch the interview with Joseph and Laura Zimmerman, a former television news anchor and reporter, as they discuss this very special internship and the impact it had on Joseph.

 Support Students Day

 The cost to produce Students Day is substantial — approximately $150,000 each year.
 But it remains an integral component of the full Sonoma Valley Authors Festival experience, allowing us to contribute meaningfully to the inspiration and education of young readers.
 Please consider supporting this effort by becoming a Festival Sponsor or Donor today.

 Additionally, we work with many Donor Advised Funds, Family Foundations, and Community Foundations to make Students Day a continuing success.

 Students Day also depends upon the continued the support of the local community.
 This year, we hope new funding will allow us to serve even more students, including young scholars from nearby Santa Rosa schools.Support Students Day

 We’re pleased to have welcomed the following authors and speakers to the Sonoma Valley Authors Festival Students Day:

-As part of their work to create more opportunity, 10,000 Degrees, in partnership with Book Passage, has hosted several author events that bring more books and stories into the lives of students.
+As part of their work to create more opportunity, 10,000 Degrees has partnered with the Sonoma Valley Authors Festival, as well as Book Passage, to host author events that bring more books and stories into the lives of students.